MITLibraries/python-cli-template/README.md

 ## Development

+- To preview a list of available Makefile commands: `make help`
 - To install with dev dependencies: `make install`
 - To update dependencies: `make update`
 - To run unit tests: `make test`